Skip to main content

 At the same time, low levels of sex steroids, particularly testosterone, are also associated with an increased risk of metabolic syndrome and cardiovascular disease.
 The interplay between these two axes likely plays a significant role in the pathogenesis of these conditions.

 In conclusion, the intricate relationship between the HPA and HPG axes highlights the profound impact of stress on hormonal health.
-Documenting a hormonal condition for a requires a deep appreciation of these complex physiological interactions.
+Documenting a hormonal condition for a wellness program requires a deep appreciation of these complex physiological interactions.

 References